 3. apply your new skills to a practice or real-life test and get a better score

 In our first video, M has a fun way to boost both your speaking and writing scores: idioms.
-Next, adjust your attitude: practice makes perfect so practice like it’s test day every day.
-Thirdly, find and correct your own mistakes by recording yourself and reviewing your TOEFL or IELTS speaking answers.
+In our next video, adjust your attitude: practice makes perfect so practice like it’s test day every day.
+In the third video, find and correct your own mistakes by recording yourself and reviewing your TOEFL or IELTS speaking answers.
 Finally, in our latest TOEFL video practice for the listening and reading sections by using materials that test your comprehension.

 More videos are coming very soon, so sign up for our newsletter and we’ll let you know the latest and greatest on how to raise your test score and subscribe to our YouTube channel.